code4yonglei/script_4_simulation/teaching_molecular_dynamics_simulation_of_Ar_liquid/README.md

 # READMD.md

-The source code and script are used to simulation Ar liquid (256 atoms) in a simulation box and perform statistical analysis of physical properties.
+The source codes and script ares used to simulate 256 Ar atoms at liquid state in a simulation box and to perform statistical analysis of physical properties.

 **Four** files are needed before perform the simulation.